 As Richard Gwym discusses in the first volume of his masterful two part biography of Macdonald, John A: The Man Who Made Us, “The potency of the ethic of loyalty, conjoining as it did an earthly sovereign with a heavenly one and a rule of law, was overwhelming.
 It made Canadians proud to be who they were (and not to be Americans) but ebulliently, braggartly proud.
 There was not the least shyness about Canada’s loyalty.
 Flags were waved, songs were sung and public figures competed in their expressions of devotion to Crown and Queen (Gwym, p.
 366).”

 When the Maritime Provinces threatened to abandon the Confederation negotiations, Macdonald traveled to London to discuss Canadian unity with Queen Victoria.
 The Queen’s reception of Macdonald and the other members of the Canadian delegation and encouragement of confederation provided the necessary incentive for the premiers of New Brunswick and Nova Scotia to join a union that they still regarded with skepticism.
-The Dominion of Canada, initially consisting of the four provinces of Ontario, Quebec, New Brunswick and Prince Edward Island came into being on July 1, 1867.
+The Dominion of Canada, initially consisting of the four provinces of Ontario, Quebec, New Brunswick and Nova Scotia came into being on July 1, 1867.

 Queen Victoria’s birthday was a public holiday in the Province of Canada from 1845.
 After her death in 1901, the Canadian government declared May 24 “Victoria Day,” a holiday to remember the Queen and her role as a “Mother of Confederation.”
 Queen Victoria’s political influence and leadership united the diverse interests of Canada’s provincial premiers, making the founding of the Dominion of Canada possible in 1867.